5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ⚠️ The built-in Samsung PM981a NVMe is NOT compatible with macOS.
 You _must_ use a different NVMe!

 ### Notable Features
-- Compatible with macOS Sonoma and Sequoia (should work with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)
+- [x] Compatible with macOS Sonoma and Sequoia (works with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)
-- New USB Port Mapping (includes ports of Docking Station)
+- [x] New USB Port Mapping with support for docking station
-- Working MicroSD Card Reader
+- [x] Optimized Framebuffer Patch for smoother handshake with external displays via HDMI
-- Working clamshell mode (when connected to A/C and external display)
+- [x] Working clamshell mode (when connected to A/C and external display)
-- Optimized Framebuffer Patch for smoother handshake with external displays
+- [x] Working MicroSD Card Reader
-- Lean EFI folder with slimmed kexts (20 instead of 62 MB):
+- [x] Lean EFI folder with slimmed kexts (20 MB instead of 62 MB overall):
  	- **AirportItlwm_Sonoma**: 1,8 instead of 16 MB.
 Only contains Firmware for Intel AC 9560.
 	- **AppleALC**: 86 Kb instead of 2,3 MB.
 Only contains layout `97`.
 	- **IntelBluetoothFirmware**: 560 KB instead of 11,5 MB.
 	- **itlwm** (1.5 mb instead of 16 mb).
 Only Contains Firmware for Intel AC 9560.
-- YogaSMC support for additional features like CPU fan control, performance bias, working <kbd>Fn</kbd> Keyboard shortcuts, additional OSD overlays, etc.
+- [x] YogaSMC support for additional features like CPU fan control, performance bias, handling <kbd>Fn</kbd> Keyboard shortcuts, additional OSD overlays, etc.
-- No injection of `PlatformInfo` data into Windows.
+- [x] No injection of `PlatformInfo` data into MS Windows.
-- Working 3D Globe in Maps app (macOS 12+)
+- [x] Working 3D globe in Maps app (macOS 12+)

 ### Known Issues
 - [ ] In general, the system runs hotter under macOS than under Windows.
 My guess is that this is due to the required iGPU spoof.